FubarDevelopment/FtpServer/docfx_project/articles/quickstart-generic-host.md

 # Create an `IHostedService` implementation

+> [!IMPORTANT]
+> This is only required for version 3.0, because the FTP server will
+> provide a much tighter ASP.NET Core integration in a future release.

 Create a new file named `HostedFtpService.cs`, which contains the following code:

 [!code-cs[Program.cs](../code-snippets/quickstart-generic-host/HostedFtpService.cs "The wrapper for the hosted FTP server")]